yurii-github/my-library/README.md

 - synchronization with filesystem (renames, deletes)
 - migrations
 - compact: optimizes DB via run vacuum for SQLite or table optimization for MySQL
-- 1-hour caching for images from DB (if you setup cache in config)
 - configuration is done via web interface

 ## Requirements